xlladdins/xll/docs/Excel4MacrosT-Z.md

 **TEXT.BOX**(**add\_text**, object\_id\_text, start\_num, num\_chars)

-Add\_text    is the text you want to add to the text box or button.
+Add\_text&nbsp;&nbsp;&nbsp;&nbsp;is the text you want to add to the text box or button.

-Object\_id\_text    is the name of the text box or button to which you want to add text (for example, "Text 1" or "Button 2").
+Object\_id\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the text box or button to which you want to add text (for example, "Text 1" or "Button 2").
 If object\_id\_text is omitted, it is assumed to be the selected item.

-Start\_num    is a number specifying the position of the first character you want to replace (or the position at which you want to insert characters if you do not want to replace any).
+Start\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the position of the first character you want to replace (or the position at which you want to insert characters if you do not want to replace any).
 If start\_num is omitted, it is assumed to be 1.

-Num\_chars    is the number of characters you want to replace.
+Num\_chars&nbsp;&nbsp;&nbsp;&nbsp;is the number of characters you want to replace.
 If num\_chars is 0, then no characters are replaced, and add\_text is inserted starting at the position start\_num.
 If num\_chars is omitted, all the characters are replaced.

 **Examples**